AbbeBlubb/react-ts-husky-eslint-prettier/readme.md

-# React+TypeScript project with configuration for ESLint+Prettier and git hooks with Husky+lint-staged
+# Boilerplate configurated project: React with TypeScript, ESLint + Prettier, and git hooks with Husky + lint-staged